-Morning sunlight washes the Ganges in rose-infused haze.
-We row away from the bank, our wooden boat under the expert guidance of an elderly man as small as a ten-year old.
-Half naked pilgrims bathe at the famous gnats, bloated cow carcasses float by and the ever-present smell of curry and garlic, urine and rotting food accompanies us.
+Morning sunlight washes the Ganges in a rose-infused haze.
+We row away from the bank, our wooden boat under the expert guidance of an elderly man as small as a ten-year-old.
+Half naked pilgrims bathe at the famous gnats, bloated cow carcasses float by and the ever-present smell of curry, garlic, urine and rotting food accompanies us.

 We are in Varanasi, India.